Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_data.md

 for starting_with_data, it may give a more accurate summery over how the revenue is distributed between countries.

 Compared to question 1 and 5, there is now 32 cities recorded instead of 19.
-Of the categories with cities and countries which are not including missing values, the city with the most revenue generated is Sunnyvale, with 29.14% of the revenue.
-Following that is Mountain View with 10.06% of the revenue.
-Unlike question 5 in starting_with_questions, San Francisco is now 4th instead of
+Of the categories with cities and countries which are not including missing values, the city with the most revenue generated is Sunnyvale, with 51.75% of the revenue.
-1st with 5.80% of the revenue generated.
+Unlike question 5 in starting_with_questions, San Francisco is now 2nd instead of 1st with 8.97%% of the revenue generated.
+Detroit is last with 0.012% of the revenue accounted for.

 It is important to note that even with an approximation to broaden the amount of countries and cities collected, there is still a lot of missing data.
 More records should be gathered to find 99.10% of the revenue going to other countries in order for there